Leaderboard

 4 points

-Often, we don't get that option.
+9. Often, we don't get that option.
 Despite some of the movies and TV shows that act like jury selection is totally in the hands of the attorneys, that is not reality.
 In my last jury trial (employment case), the judge refused to excuse a potential juror who broke down crying when certain questions in jury selection triggered her memory of a similar situation that happened to her.
 She had an obvious bias and the judge would not strike her.
 We were left with using one of our 3 strikes without cause.
 In this day and age, I don't think 3 strikes without cause can get all the potential juror problems resolved (even assuming you can predict which individuals will be a problem).
 My purpose for bringing any of this up is to emphasize that letting a DA, judge, or jury decide your fate is a VERY risky proposition.
 And with society seeming to be more polarized by the day (and most seem to be driven only by headlines and 120 character tweets), it is questionable how many jurors will even attempt to understand the nuance of the self-defense law.
-I sincerely worry that jurors are making decisions based on pure emotion more and more every day.3 points
+I sincerely worry that jurors are making decisions based on pure emotion more and more every day.

-This is Rosie and I have the same problem as a couple others when it comes to sleeping in late.
+11. This is Rosie and I have the same problem as a couple others when it comes to sleeping in late.
 In the morning she lets me know she is up and I should be up too.
 She starts howling like a hound on a treed Coon and won't stop till I'm up.
 She is a full blooded Basset Hound and I got her from a Breeder that had her fixed and wanted to rehome her.
-I enjoy listening to a hound bay and yodel, just not at 6AM.....lol3 points
+I enjoy listening to a hound bay and yodel, just not at 6AM.....lol

-Merry Christmas everyone!
+15. Merry Christmas everyone!
 Just a quick update to let you know that I am still here and doing pretty well.
 I’m currently working full-time for a real estate title company here in Ohio and I recently accepted an adjunct professor of finance position with a local four-your college teaching corporate finance. i’ve also restarted my own Masters program working on the master of arts degree in biblical apologetics.
 God is good; and I will never forget the overwhelming generosity of those here at TGO!
-And, yes, I still have my G20!3 points
+And, yes, I still have my G20!

 2 points